 It is thought by some that smart meters provide energy companies with too much information about their customers.
 Theoretically a company would be able to monitor when you are using energy in your home, and thus your usage patterns.
 This could lead to things like targeted advertising and marketing for example.

 There have been questions of health implications, because of the wireless nature of their feedback to the energy company, though there is no evidence to support this.

-Like it or not, Smart Meters are coming, so you should be aware of them and what you can expect.
+Like it or not, smart meters are coming, so you should be aware of them and what to expect.
 In our opinion, If you actually engage with the process and the technology that is installed you have the potential to save a decent amount of money – but energy usage habits will have to change!

-- Since smart meters don’t need to be manually read like existing electricity meters, the energy companies should have reduced admin costs, which hopefully they will pass on to the consumer.
+- Since smart meters don’t need to be read manually like existing electricity meters, the energy companies should have reduced admin costs, which will hopefully be reflected in the price the consumer pays.

 - Energy companies will also be able to better manage supply and demand of the grid, which will actually lead to a reduction in peak demand.
 This means that less older, more inefficient power plants will need to fire up therefore the carbon footprint of the energy mix will reduce.

-- Having an energy meter in your home means the energy companies can see you energy usage – so there are some privacy concerns.
+- Having an energy meter in your home means the energy companies can see your energy usage – so there are some privacy concerns.

 - Most energy companies are now offering free smart meter installation for their customers.